JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 We aim to keep all guidance up to date and undertake regular reviews to ensure this guidance remains relevant.
 The next scheduled review date for this guidance is 01/06/2023.

 ## Compliance
-All Advanced Analytica will comply with this policy in any project involving data collection from the web in relation to DiffWatch®.
+Advanced Analytica will comply with this policy in any project involving data collection from the web in relation to DiffWatch®.

 ## Policy Statement
 Advanced Analytica is carrying out Web Scraping activity for the purposes of its business objectives in particular for the detection in changes to legislation and regulations and selling insights derived from the analysis of data collected from alternative data sources.